- Elevation: 3,074 m (10,085 ft)

 It has recently been turned into a National Park but it remains unclear if there are any local offices for hiking permits and so on.

 All the below information is very much unconfirmed, but we have done our best with the trail map to provide what seems to be the most important information although Pos locations for the Mamuju approach remain unclear.
 Please take extra care here, take extra water, be cautious, and update us if you have done it so we can update the quality of our information for what is a remote and extensive mountain range.

-From Mamuju (west side): The starting point is Desa Paku (approx 700m, a full day from Mamuju by motorbike or car on poor roads) and it takes approximately 3 days to reach the peak (one way) and presumably about 2 to descend the same way.
+From Mamuju (west side): The starting point is Desa Paku (approx 805m, a full day from Mamuju by motorbike or car on poor roads) and it takes approximately 3 days to reach the peak (one way) and presumably about 2 to descend the same way.
 There are 13 Pos on this route but it takes no more than 2 hours from one to the next.
-Pos 7 and Pos 10 are the only spots for water.
-Suggested itinerary as follows.
+Pos 7 and Pos 10 are apparently the only spots for water.

-From Mamasa (south / east side): The starting point is the village of Kampung Baru (approx 1,150m) near Rante Pongko (30 minutes by ojek from Mamasa) and it takes approximately 6 days to reach the peak (one way) and presumably about 4 to descend the same way.
+From Mamasa (south / east side): The starting point is the village of Kampung Baru (approx 1,230m) 30 minutes by ojek from Mamasa and before Rante Pongko (1,315m).
+It takes approximately 6 days to reach the peak (one way) and presumably about 4 to descend the same way.
 There are significant ups and downs on this route.
 There are 10 Pos on this route.
 Suggested itinerary on this route from Aming Hamire (muhammad mukramin) below: